 The Library Director (or designee) may close the library due to weather conditions, power failure, failure of heating/cooling equipment or other circumstances which makes travel to or working safely in the library building impossible.
-Staff scheduled to work during the affected hours of such closing will be paid for those hours as long as the library opens to the public that day.
 If the library closes early, those staff currently working will be paid for their allotted shift that day.
 In the event that the library closes before any staff arrive, staff will need to take vacation or work their hours from the closure on another day of the same week or during the week immediately following the closure, in order to reach their weekly allotment.